 Keep soil healthy.

-Plant yard or some type of ground cover.
-Dead plant product will decay in the ground and enhance the soil.
-Ensure your plants can prosper in the shade and that their roots don’t compete with the tree.
+- Plant grass or some kind of ground cover.
+Dead plant material will decay in the ground and improve the soil.
+Make certain your plants can thrive in the shade and that their roots do not compete with the tree.